BallAerospace/COSMOS/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ""
 ---

-First check out our main documentation site at [https://ballaerospace.github.io/cosmos-website/](https://ballaerospace.github.io/cosmos-website/).
-There is a Google search box at the bottom of every page that may help you find information related to your bug.
+First check out our main documentation site at [https://openc3.com](https://openc3.com).

 **Describe the bug**
 A clear and concise description of what the bug is.